 Birth Control Counseling in Columbia, SC

 The modern world is certainly different from what women had to deal with years ago.
 Thanks to advances in science and technology, women have a variety of birth control options.
 These days, you can find choices that guarantee against pregnancy with ratings up to 99.9% if you make use of them properly.
-You can choose from birth control options that will best suit your lifestyle, but be sure to discuss your top choices with your doctor in order to pick the right one.
+You can choose from birth control options that will best suit your lifestyle, but be sure to discuss your top choices with Dr. Odom in order to pick the right one.
 Dr. Albert Odom is a board-certified gynecologist with extensive experience providing guidance around birth control options.
 He will take the time to fully assess your contraception needs and answer any questions you may have.
-Call (803) 907-7300 to request an appointment at our gynecology office in Columbia, SC.
+Call (803) 907-7300 to request an appointment at our women’s health clinic in Columbia in Columbia, SC.

 Here are common choices for birth control that you could consider:

 Barrier methods include those that block the sperm from ever reaching the egg.
 They include the following:

 - Contraceptive sponge along with a spermicide

 These types of birth control methods are considered to have the higher chance of failure when compared to other methods.
 For example, the male condom is about 97% effective.
 That does not mean they are not viable means of birth control.
 They just do not get the complete assurance you could find in other choices.

 These types of birth control are, by far, the most common.
 The most important thing about the hormone based methods is that they must be used as directed to be dependable.
 They include the following:

 When used properly, these methods are about 99% effective.
 The common failure of the methods comes from human error.